Team-Uniken/api.relid.uniken.com/source/index.md

 <br>
 This REL-ID API specification is a <u>working pre-release draft</u> copy - <i>it is under frequent change at the moment</i>.
 <br>
-Last updated on Sunday, 03 October 2015, at 15:00 Hong Kong time
+Last updated on Sunday, 27 September 2015, at 11:00 IST
 </aside>

 # Introduction